 - 3-Dimensional artwork cannot exceed 48 inches in any direction when packed for shipping.

-- All art forms eligible, including but not limited to: painting, drawing, sculpture, ceramics, folk arts, photography, textile, video, graphic and digital arts.
+- All art forms eligible including but not limited to painting, drawing, sculpture, photography, textile, video, and digital.

-- Work that suggests visual plagiarism, such as direct copy of another artists’ work, will not be considered
+- Work that suggests visual plagiarism, such as direct copy of another artists’ work, will not be accepted.